Beautiful Flowers (Paper)

 More pretty paper napkin flowers

-Next, hold the stem in one hand and the gathered petals on in the other.
-Secure petals to top of stem with a small amount of hot glue.
-Continue by winding the petals on an angle around the stem until you reach the end of the petals strip.
+Next, hold the stem in one hand and the gathered petals in the other.
+Secure the petals to the top of the stem with a small amount of hot glue.
+Wind the petals on an angle around the stem and continue until you reach the end.
 Secure end with hot glue.
-Use a small piece of tape to cover visible end at the base of flower.
+Use a small piece of tape to cover visible end at the base of the flower.

 Dip-dye in Bleach

-To dip-dye, stack about four 12” napkin strips and fold closely together.
-Dip one end length-ways, 1” deep into water and bleach solution for a few seconds.
+To dip-dye, stack about four 12 inches napkin strips and fold closely together.
+Dip one end length-ways, 1inch deep into water and bleach solution for a few seconds.
 Remove and allow excess drippings to subside.
 Hang to dry on a clothesline-with dry side up.
-Or come up with a hack that serves the purpose.
-Paper napkins are extremely fragile when wet.
+Or create a hack that serves your purpose.
+Remember paper napkins are extremely fragile when they're wet.
 Unfold them carefully when they are almost dry and leave on a flat surface to air dry.
-If your focus is on saving time, use a blow dryer but try a lower setting first.
+If your focus is saving time, use a blow dryer.
+But try a lower setting first.
 Microwaves and conventional ovens work too.
 Again, opt for lower settings.
-Higher temperatures could scorch paper and change colors.
+Higher temperatures could scorch paper and change their colors.

-It’s your turn; make your own paper flowers, show and tell.
+It’s your turn; make your paper flowers, show and tell.

 Thank you for stopping by.

-Please reach out if there’s anything you will like to learn or see more of.
+Please reach out if there’s anything you will like to learn or see.